HSF/hsf.github.io/get_involved.md

 You are very welcome to extend this website and add information to it.
 You can find instructions on how to do it [here](/howto-website.html).

-## Contributing to the HSF Knowledge Base
+## Contributing to the HSF S&C Knowledge Base

-The HSF provides a S&C knowledge base cataloging software in use by the community, who uses it, etc. For an introduction to the knowledge base, see the presentation on it at the SLAC workshop.
-The knowledge base relies on community input if it is to become comprehensive and useful.
+The HSF provides a S&C knowledge base at [hepsoftware.org](http://hepsoftware.org) cataloging software in use by the community, who uses it, etc. The knowledge base relies on community input if it is to become comprehensive and useful.
 Please add, update, elaborate, correct entries for your favorite software packages, experiments, etc. All are welcome and encouraged to add and edit material.